CensoredUsername/unrpyc/README.md

 ## Usage

 This tool can either be ran as a command line tool, as a library, or injected into the game itself.
-It requires Python 2.7 to be installed to be used as a command line tool.
+For files from Ren'py 6 and 7, python 2.7 is required to run it as a command line tool.

 ### Command line tool usage